icing/blog/curl-h3-performance.md

 It has 16GB of DDR3 RAM.
 It's old.
 But with 4 real cpu cores, it can run curl tests nicely, since curl is single-threaded, leaving 3 cores available to the server.

-As the server to test with I choose [Caddy](https://caddyserver.com).
+As the server to test with I chose [Caddy](https://caddyserver.com).
 They say it is "THE ULTIMATE SERVER" on their website.
 It supports all HTTP versions, including HTTP/3.
 Perfect, let's go.

 ### curl's scorecard.py